interchainio/delegation/README.md

 To begin with, the ICF intends to delegate a fraction of its total ATOMs to certain Game of Stakes winners that are active validators.
-All validators that received recommended  ATOM allocations from Game of Stakes have submitted identifying information to the ICF and have proven their worth in hard won battles during the Game of Stakes competition.
+All validators that received recommended  ATOM allocations from Game of Stakes have submitted identifying information to the ICF and have proven their capabilities in hard won battles during the Game of Stakes competition.

 To be eligible for delegation, such validators must: